OCR-D/quiver-benchmarks/README.md

 Install them on Debian or Ubuntu with `apt install podman podman-compose`.

 Note: Debian bookworm installs an older version (1.0.3) of `podman-compose` which is unusable.
-Therefore `podman-compose` must be installed from PyPI.
+Therefore `podman-compose` must be installed from PyPI unless a newer Linux distribution with `podman-compose` 1.0.6 is used.

 To speed up QuiVer Benchmarks you can mount already downloaded text recognition models to `/usr/local/share/ocrd-resources/` in `docker-compose.yml` by adding